Columbia Credit Union Adds High Rate 15-Month CD/Rewards Checking Combo

-Headquartered in Vancouver, Washington, Columbia Credit Union’s field of membership (FOM) includes individuals who live or work in Washington State, or in any of the northwest Oregon counties of Clackamas, Marian, Multnomah, or Washington.
+Headquartered in Vancouver, Washington, Columbia Credit Union’s field of membership (FOM) is community-based, with U.S. citizens or residents (18 years or older) who live or work in Washington State, or in any of the northwest Oregon counties of Clackamas, Marian, Multnomah, or Washington eligible to join.

-Family members of membership-eligible individuals are also eligible to join.
+Family members of membership-eligible individuals also qualify for membership.

 Credit Union Overview

-Columbia Credit Union has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 1.99% (excellent) based on September 30, 2018 data.
-In the past year, Columbia CU has increased its total non-brokered deposits by $155.04 million, an excellent annual growth rate of 13.84%.
+Columbia Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 1.37% (excellent) based on September 30, 2022 data.
+In the past year, Columbia CU has increased its total non-brokered deposits by $7.75 million, an average annual growth rate of 0.38%.
 Please refer to our financial overview of Columbia Credit Union (NCUA Charter # 68186) for more details.